simant10/microservice-examles/README.md

 # $${\color{green}Service Registry:-}$$
-Service registry looks like a centralized database or directory where all information about registered service stored. service registry contains the information about service and their location is stored and maintained.
+* Service registry looks like a centralized database or directory where all information about registered service stored.
+* service registry contains the information about service and their location is stored and maintained.
-Service Registry serves as a central hub for managing service discovery and communication in a microservices architecture.
+* Service Registry serves as a central hub for managing service discovery and communication in a microservices architecture.
+* Service Registory helps up to remember all the service url  and their ports and etc....
 ## How service registry works :-
 ### 1. Service Registration
 >When we create a service then we can register that service into service registry.